fernando-romulo-silva/default-extensions/README.md

 They will be included in the running build's classpath.

 The idea of this project is to reuse these artifacts in all projects that make sense.
-So far, I have created artifacts for Spotbugs, Checkstyle, and PMD.
+So far, I have created artifacts for Spotbugs, Checkstyle, etc.

 # Technologies